mmun/ember-component-attributes/README.md

 {{x-bar (attributes role="foo") ariaRole="bar"}}
 ```

-## Version Support
+## Support Versions of Ember

+This addon is guaranteed to work with Ember 2.8 and up.
-The support is guaranteed from version 2.8-lts.
-It might support older versions as well although the earliest working version is unknown.
+It may work with older versions as well although the earliest working version is unknown.

 ## Limitations